azet/community_bash_style_guide/README.md

   developing shell libraries, since library code accessing uninitialized variables will fail in case it's used in another script which sets the `-u` flag.
+* Silence is golden - like in any UNIX programm, avoid cluttering the terminal with useless output.
+[Read this](http://www.linfo.org/rule_of_silence.html).

 ## Resources